chakrit/simple-acl/README.md

 # TESTING

+Good if you are modifying simple-acl or writing your own custom store.

     npm install mocha -g && npm test

-Hey, if you're not already using mocha for your tests, you should!
+Hey, if you're not already using [mocha](http://visionmedia.github.com/mocha/) for your tests, you should!

 # MIDDLEWARE